64nYm3d3/CheatSheet/Security/Red/Learn some stuff/Buffer_Overflow_Intro.md

 We know **char** will allocate memory in increments of  32 bits (a dword) to addresses in memory to store it’s variable, since we have indicated we need 5 bytes in our stored variable, it will allocate 64 bits of space for the variable **buffer**.

 So if we have input ~~~ 0123 4567~~~ (64 bits allocated & 24 bits beyond intended) it will run smoothly, because there are 8 characters, each one only taking up 1 byte of space even though it’s beyond our allocated buffer length.
 However if we input ~~~ 0123 4567 8~~~ our program will crash since we have just written 1 byte beyond our allocated addresses into another.
-This is a segmentation fault, accessing memory that does not belong to you.
+This is known as a segmentation fault, accessing memory that does not belong to you.

 ### Okay but how is crashing the program result in exploitation?